grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 excerpt: 'Do you know how many users your site can handle?
 This guide answers the WHY and WHEN you should load test your website and gives you the best practices for load testing websites or web apps with k6.
 Let’s get started.'
 ---

-Bad user experience impacts business.
-This is the reason you might want to know how many concurrent users your website can handle appropriately.

-Load testing helps you simulate those users to asses your system performance and know if your website or web app meets your goals.

-This guide provides guidance and recommendations to get started, creating user scenarios, and avoiding common pitfalls to load test a website.
+Load testing helps you simulate real user traffic against your application to prevent failures, improve reliability, and release new code with confidence.
+This guide provides guidance and recommendations for getting started, determining your load testing approach, scripting complex scenarios, and executing load tests specifically targeting websites.

 ## Performance vs. load testing: what's the difference?